Our Story and Commitment to Fair Trade

 Fair trade is very different to conventional world trade.
 It is a partnership trading relationship between producers and consumers, based on mutual benefit and respect.

-The idea of Fair Trade was born 80 years ago and had its origins in the charity sector of Non Governmental Organisations (NGOs) and religious groups.
-The goal was always and remains, to ensure that artisans, workers and farmers producing goods get a fair wage for the work they do.
+The idea of Fair Trade was born 80 years ago and started in the charity sector of Non Governmental Organisations (NGOs) and religious groups.
+The goal was to ensure that crafters, workers and farmers get a fair wage for their work.
 The first products bought on fair trade terms were handicrafts, and then later tea and coffee.
-The disastrous collapse in global coffee prices in the late 1980s led to the launch of the first Fairtrade certification label (or Fairtrade Mark ) in the Netherlands in 1988.
-The terms of this fairer trading system included a guaranteed minimum price for coffee which would protect coffee farmers from the loss of their livelihoods.
-The now widely recognised square black, blue and green Fairtrade Mark continues to ensure a minimum price is set for purchase so that producers of commodities such as bananas, tea, coffee and cotton have insurance against the wild price variations of the international trading system.
-The Fairtrade price also includes a social premium to be used within communities for development projects.
-The Fairtrade Mark design is owned and protected by Fairtrade International (FLO).
-All products carrying the Fairtrade Mark are verified as having been produced under fair work, pay and environmental conditions and monitoring is ongoing.
+The collapse in global coffee prices in the late 1980s led to the launch of the first Fairtrade certification label (Fairtrade Mark) in the Netherlands in 1988.
+This fairer trading system included a guaranteed minimum price for coffee to protect coffee farmers from swings in the global coffee price.
+The square black, blue and green Fairtrade Mark is now well known.
+All goods carrying the Fairtrade Mark are verified as being, or using ingredients produced under fair work conditions with a guaranteed minimum price structure in place.
+These products are usually commodities such as tea, coffee, sugar, bananas and cotton.
+The Fairtrade price includes a social premium to be used for community development projects.
+The Fairtrade Mark is owned and protected by Fairtrade International.

 But What about Crafts ?

-The World Fair Trade Organization (WFTO) is a membership organisation of with a certification system which verifies enterprises are operating in accordance with the 10 Principles of Fair Trade.
-These principles align directly with the 17 Sustainable Development Goals drawn up by the United Nations.
+The World Fair Trade Organization (WFTO) is an international membership organisation with a certification system which verifies enterprises are operating in accordance with the 10 Principles of Fair Trade.
+These principles align directly with the 17 Sustainable Development Goals drawn up by the United Nations and include Fair Payment, Good working conditions, promotion of economic opportunities, no forced child labour.
+All the 10 Principles of Fair Trade are listed here.
+The WFTO has its own logo.